 Our Board Members:

-Tignish Initiatives was incorporated in 1993 as a community development arm of the Tignish Village Council as a result of a need to stimulate growth and foster development in our community.
+Tignish Initiatives was incorporated in 1993 as a community development arm of the Tignish Town Council, as a result of a need to stimulate growth and foster development in our community.
 We initially had 3 main projects:

-The corporation has had a full time General Manager since 1993 and a full time Admin Assistant since 2002, in 2017 37 employees on term and seasonal positions.
+The corporation has had a full-time General Manager since 1993 and a full-time Admin Assistant since 2002.
+In 2025, 34 employees were in term and seasonal positions.

 properties and businesses that we own & operate:

-Tignish Heritage Inn & Gardens – 17 room heritage inn and gardens in the heart of the community – a community treasure!
+Tignish Heritage Inn & Gardens – 16-room heritage inn and gardens in the heart of the community – a community treasure!

-Dalton Annex Complex – Commercial Lease Space and Offices of Tignish Initiaitves – Current tenants, IWMC, Egmont MP Bobby Morrissey’s Constituency Office, DFO Catch Certification, Transportation Infrastructure Renewal Finance Offices and Karla Kelly Law Office
+Dalton Annex Complex – Commercial Lease Space and Offices of Tignish Initiatives – Current tenants, IWMC, Egmont MP Bobby Morrissey’s Constituency Office, DFO Catch Certification, Transportation Infrastructure Renewal Finance Offices, and Karla Kelly Law Office

-Tignish Cultural Centre – Community Library & Interpretive Centre, Welcome Centre, Tignish Internet Access Site, Tignish Treasures Gift Shop & Holiday Island Production
+Tignish Cultural Centre – Community Library & Interpretive Centre

 Wind Energy Interpretive Centre – The 1st center in Canada dedicated to wind energy and the technology to harness it